 Additionally and most significantly, the bill requires each business entity that submits an annual report to the State Department of Assessments and Taxation submit related diversity data.
 SDAT advises that, ..

 approximately 430,000 entities are in good standing within the state, including small, privately owned businesses that do not have corporate boards or leadership structures, so while an accurate determination is not possible, many, but certainly not all of those entities will be subject to annual reporting under this new law.

-Some have questioned should this bill be legally challenged, would a reviewing court find it violates the Equal Protection Clause of the U.S. Constitution or Maryland’s Constitution.
-We suggest not.
-A number of examples of race neutral measures that promote corporate diversity already exist.
+Although there are a number of examples of race neutral measures that promote corporate diversity.
 For example, the Security and Exchange Commission has available on its website a self assessment tool for assessing the diversity policies and practices of entities regulated by the agency.
-We are aware many businesses, including public companies and not that use the SEC tool.
-Another high profile example is “the Rooney Rule” used by the National Football League to address the significant lack of minority head coaches in the League.
+We are aware some businesses, including public companies and not that use the SEC tool.
+Another high profile example that does not involve government action and may be sustainable by the courts is “the Rooney Rule” used by the National Football League to address the significant lack of minority head coaches in the League.
 The rule requires teams to interview at least one minority candidate for a vacant head coach position.
 At least one analysis showed this Rule increased diversity among coaches in the League.

 A recent Wall Street Journal analysis said, “ESG criteria can be woolly, data is often scarce and a variety of raking methodologies makes it hard for investors to know who is spinning a story and who is walking the talk.”

-Tracking a benchmark that is state statute, like Maryland’s corporate diversity disclosure law, should allow a company to make an ethical disclosure with confidence.
+Tracking a benchmark that is state statute, like Maryland’s corporate diversity disclosure law, could allow a (non government actor) company to make an ethical disclosure with confidence.